tieukhoimai/mia-blog-v3/README.md

 ## Previous Version

 This is the second version of my website.
-Prevoius version:
+Previous version:

 - https://mia-blog.vercel.app